blackeuler/Simple-Dungeon-Crawler-Game/README.md

 characters.
 Then, you enter the dungeon and fight.
 Each fight, you are given options to either 1.) attack 2.) defend or 3.) heal a designated ally.
 There are a total of 4 opponents.
-Stay alive as long as possible to beat the final raid boss to win the game!
+Stay alive as long as possible to beat the final raid boss and win the game!

 ## Sample output of the game